 No. However, a drug's patent or exclusivity may continue to run even if a product is not actively marketed.
 A drug patent from the Patent and Trademark Office generally expires 20 years from the date of filing, although a number of factors may affect its duration.
-In contrast, marketing exclusivity, which is granted by the FDA when certain requirements are met at the time of approval, is generally much shorter.
-For example, orphan drug exclusivity lasts for seven years, while paediatric exclusivity only adds six months to an existing patent or exclusivity.
+In contrast, marketing exclusivity, which is granted by the FDA when certain requirements are met at the time of approval, is generally much shorter and may or may not run concurrently with a patent.
+For example, new chemical exclusivity lasts for five years and orphan drug exclusivity lasts for seven years, while paediatric exclusivity only adds six months to an existing patent or exclusivity (see www.fda.gov).